hyoshioka0128/OfficeDocs-SkypeForBusiness/Teams/rooms/room-planning-guidance.md

 To give people in the room a greater sense of connection to remote participants and support collaboration before, during, and after meetings, Microsoft introduced a new content layout for Microsoft Teams Rooms called front row.
 Visually, this new layout moves the video gallery to the bottom of the screen and is fixed at a specific ratio to keep faces lifelike in size.
 With this layout, in-room participants can see remote colleagues face to face across a horizontal plane—similar to if they were in the same room.

 Meeting content is surrounded by contextual fluid components like the agenda, tasks, and notes, which can be updated in real time, helping participants stay engaged and productive.
-Additionally, the meeting chat is brought clearly into view so that when joining a Teams meeting from a Teams Room, you can easily see and engage in the conversation in real time.
-In a Signature Teams Room, this content is displayed on a wide-aspect-ratio screen to maximize the size of meeting content and the number of participants that can be viewed simultaneously.
+Additionally, the meeting chat is brought clearly into view so that when joining a Teams meeting from a Teams Rooms, you can easily see and engage in the conversation in real time.
+In a Signature Teams Rooms, this content is displayed on a wide-aspect-ratio screen to maximize the size of meeting content and the number of participants that can be viewed simultaneously.

 This layout is supported across both single- and dual-display configurations.
-While the front row layout is especially impactful in a Signature Teams Room, front row can be used in any Teams Rooms running on Windows, regardless of the furniture and hardware configuration.
+While the front row layout is especially impactful in a Signature Teams Rooms, front row can be used in any Teams Rooms running on Windows, regardless of the furniture and hardware configuration.

 ### How do you co-create content?